Banks Peninsula (electorate)

 Banks Peninsula is a New Zealand parliamentary electorate which initially existed from 1996 to 2008, and was later recreated in 2020 ahead of the 2020 election.
 It was held by National's David Carter for the initial term, and then by Labour's Ruth Dyson from 1999 to 2008.
-The seat is currently held by Labour's Tracey McLellan.
+As of 2023, the seat is currently held by National's Vanessa Weenink.

 Population centres

-The Banks Peninsula electorate, as defined in 2020, includes some of southern Christchurch, with suburbs such as Oaklands, Somerfield, Cashmere, Woolston, Halswell, Heathcote, and Sumner.
-It also includes some towns immediately south of Christchurch such as Lyttelton, and all of Banks Peninsula itself including the town of Akaroa.
+The Banks Peninsula electorate, as defined in 2020, includes some of southern Christchurch, including the suburbs of Oaklands, Somerfield, Cashmere, Kennedys Bush, Woolston, Halswell, Heathcote Valley, and Sumner.
+It also includes some towns immediately south of Christchurch such as Lyttelton, Governors Bay, Rāpaki, Lansdowne and all of Banks Peninsula itself including the towns of Akaroa, Diamond Harbour, Duvauchelle and Little River.

 History

 The 1996 election was notable for the significant change of electorate boundaries, based on the provisions of the Electoral Act 1993.
 Because of the introduction of the mixed-member proportional (MMP) electoral system, the number of electorates had to be reduced, leading to significant changes.
 More than half of the electorates contested in 1996 were newly constituted, and most of the remainder had seen significant boundary changes.
 In total, 73 electorates were abolished, 29 electorates were newly created (including Banks Peninsula), and 10 electorates were recreated, giving a net loss of 34 electorates.
 Banks Peninsula replaced the previous Lyttelton electorate.

 In boundary changes for the 2008 general election, the electorate lost its rural population centres to the newly formed Selwyn, and became a solely urban electorate that was renamed Port Hills.
 Labour's Ruth Dyson retained Port Hills for all four elections with a greater lead than she had seen for Banks Peninsula.
-Dyson is not seeking reelection in 2020.
+Dyson chose not to seek reelection in 2020 with Labour's Tracey McLellan succeeding Dyson.